BigIronBall/FastButtonDemo/README.md

 FastButtonDemo
 ==============

-Google Fast Button for Mobile Web Application.
+Google Fast Button for Mobile Web Application, Let you button more responsive(300ms faster).